 At Cottonwood Incorporated, we agree with Tom Pomeranz that Work builds self esteem and confidence; work changes perceptions of the community at large about people with disabilities.
 This is true whether individuals are providing paid work at our work center or taking on volunteer opportunities in the community.
 Work Enrichment offers individuals with more severe disabilities the opportunity for employment and community partnerships.

-Learning and recreation
+Learning and Recreation

 Daily Activities

 Individuals are exposed to a variety of individual and small group learning experiences.
-A sample day include pursuing hobbies, creating art, working, maintaining or improving independent skills, exercising, gardening, volunteering and touring local attractions and businesses.
+A sample day includes pursuing hobbies, creating art, working, maintaining or improving independent skills, exercising, gardening, volunteering and touring local attractions and businesses.
 Work Enrichment promotes productive, self-affirming daily activities.

 Training